mahboriola/clean_code_customer_churn_prediction/README.md

 ```

 After running the above commands, you can check for their outputs in the folders mentioneds in the previous section.

+In the `master` branch you can find the output files in their respective folders and some others files available for this project, but if you want to run in a clean setup just checkout to the `clean` branch.